nedduc/Memo-It/README.md

   - Under “GitHub Pages”, use the None or Branch drop-down menu and select a publishing source.
   - Optionally, use the drop-down menu to select a folder for my publishing source.

+The live link can be found here - https://nedduc.github.io/Memo-It/

 ## Credits
 (https://www.w3schools.com/)(https://www.youtube.com/channel/UC8n8ftV94ZU_DJLOLtrpORA)
 (https://fontawesome.com/)(Patient and kind tutors from Code Institute)